-As summer winds down, many parents start gearing up for the school year.
-That usually means buying school supplies and longer pants.
-But for parents of children with asthma, getting ready for school should also include taking steps to protect their kids from the “September Spike” – the sharp rise in kids’ asthma symptoms that happens soon after school begins.
+As summer winds down, many parents start gearing up for the school year which usually means buying school supplies and longer pants.
+But for parents of children with asthma, getting ready for school should also include taking steps to protect their children from the “September Spike” – the sharp rise in kids’ asthma symptoms that happens soon after school begins.

 What is to blame for the September Spike in asthma symptoms?

-When kids go back to school, they are suddenly at close quarters with many kids – and with the germs and viruses kids carry.
+When youth go back to school, they are suddenly in close quarters with many other kids – and with the germs and viruses children carry.
 Viruses, including the common cold, are one of the top triggers for asthma symptoms in kids.
-For kids with asthma, especially uncontrolled asthma, a simple cold can lead to dangerous symptoms and unscheduled visits to the doctor and emergency department.
+For those with asthma, especially uncontrolled asthma, a simple cold can lead to dangerous symptoms and unscheduled visits to the doctor or the emergency department.

 Other triggers (things that make asthma worse) can also set off asthma in September.
 It is peak season for ragweed, some pollens, dust and molds.
 It is also a time of higher stress.
 These are all common triggers for kids with asthma.

 School-age children are not the only ones affected by the September Spike.
-Children with colds often pass their germs to family members and adults with asthma also have a spike in symptoms each September.
+Children with colds often pass their germs on to other family members.
+Adults with asthma also have a spike in symptoms each September.

 5 Healthy Tips for Students with Asthma to Breathe Easy